Pamunkey tribe buys over 600 New Kent acres; still pursuing Va. casino plan

 In March, the tribal council approved of a plan to build a $700 million development featuring a casino, hotel, spa, and performance venue.

-There was an opportunity to purchase the parcel in New Kent, though the tribe is not certain that this parcel will be developed as a casino and resort, a spokesperson for the tribe said.
+There was an opportunity to purchase the parcel in New Kent, though the tribe is not certain that this parcel will be developed as a casino and resort, the tribe said.
 The King William-based tribe said they are also purchasing land that will be used for housing and education purposes.

-“They are moving forward aggressively with the casino and resort plan,” said spokesperson Jay Smith.
+The Pamunkey tribe is "moving forward aggressively" with the casino and resort plan, they said.

 Though the land acquisition in Central Virginia is confirmed, the tribe is still actively looking at many options.
 The tribe can purchase land in Virginia for a casino that is approved by the U.S. Bureau of Indian Affairs as former tribal territory.